-Each Make Music city is independently organized.
-Often it’s a local community group, media outlet, arts presenter, government agency, or civic leader who champions the musical holiday in their hometown.
+Each Make Music chapter is independently organized.
+Often it’s a local community group, music institution, or civic leader who champions the musical holiday in their hometown.

 Who can join the Alliance?